Confounded Rules: Some AD&D Rules Examined

 Multi-classed Fighter: They can have exceptional Strength (Dragon Magazine, Issue #46, p.
 56), but cannot use weapon specialization (Dragon Magazine, Issue #103, p.
 48).

 Multi-classed Thief: The Players Handbook (p.
 18) notes that these characters must abide by the restrictions of the thief class concerning use of weapons and armor.
 Yet, numerous published examples showing multi-classed thieves using non-thief armor and weapons indicate that this is not the case (e.g., G1-2-3 Against the Giants, D2 Vault of the Drow, I11 Needle,).
 The exception being multi-classed half-orcs, who must use the least favorable type of armor (PBH, p.
 17).
 Thieving abilities cannot be employed when wearing armor not usable by the thief class, including a shield (Players Handbook, pp. 15-17, & 32-33).
-This prohibition also includes backstabbing with weapons not normally usable by thieves.
+The Unearthed Arcana errata from Dragon #103 notes that thieves can use thieving abilities while in non-thief armor types, but with penalties the found on the updated THIEVES TABLE II (p.
+49).
+The updated rules from the UA take precedence over the earlier PHB rules.
+Finally, thieves cannot backstab with weapons not normally usable by their class (Dragon #103, p.
+16).
 Examples found in A4 In the Dungeons of the Slave Lords and S4 The Lost Caverns of Tsjocanth.

 The probable reason for this oversight stems from the fact that Neutral clerics did not exist before their introduction in 1st edition AD&D. In the original Dungeons & Dragons game (i.e. the “brown books”), and in AD&D’s prelude, the Holmes “Basic” D&D set, clerics were only of Good or Evil alignment.
 This meant they either Turn or Command undead.
 These games used the “Five-Alignment” System, and Lawful Neutral and Chaotic Neutral did yet not fully exist (they were simply called “Lawful” and “Chaotic”, respectively).
 The AD&D Players Handbook (1978) introduced the more-familiar “Nine-Alignment” System allowing for clerics of these two previously unavailable alignments.
 Since this appears to be a late addition to the evolving game, most likely the notes on turning that would appearing the DMG were never updated to address Neutral-aligned clerics.

-Spell-like Abilities: These powers resemble spells but without the need for memorization or the process of casting.
+These powers resemble spells but without the need for memorization or the process of casting.
 They include spell-like functions from magical devices, such as from wands (Dungeon Masters Guide, p.
 65), and innate spell abilities possessed by monsters, such as demons and devils (DMG, p.
 195).
 They are also referred to as “at will” or “innate” powers.
 Monster spell-like abilities require no components (i.e., verbal, material, or somatic), and are simply willed into being.
 Thus, they may be used even while paralyzed or bound, or in total silence (“Dispel Confusion”, Polyhedron, Issue #9, p.
 6).
 Each “at will” ability can be used one at a time, once per round.
 This is spelled out in the Monster Manual (p.
 19): “only one [spell-like ability] may be used at any given time.”
+Furthermore, monsters cannot make a physical attack and use a spell-like ability in the same round (H4 The Throne of Bloodstone, p.
+64).
 Spell-like abilities require no real effort to initiate having a 1 segment casting time, according to the above-noted “Dispel Confusion”.
 However, they still function as a spell in regards to when they occur during the combat round sequence (see DMG, p.
 61, step “4.D”) as DMG (p.
 65) notes they “occur simultaneously with the discharge of missiles, spell casting, and/or turning undead”.

 * A “rules lawyer” is a player that points out misapplied rules during game play, even noting the book and page where the text is found.
 There are two types of rules lawyers: the “helpful” and the “selfish”.
 The former points out the rules of the game that the DM or other players omit, forget, or misinterpret.
 This is often a good thing since few can remember all the rules.
 They desire to make the game a good experience for all, thus want to abide by the rules and be consistent with their interpretation.
 Example: A player who informs the DM what the maximum number of charges a wand can have, and where in the rulebook this is noted.